bolterfly/kintsugi/README.md

 ### Experiments
 We provide evaluation scripts in the directory `evaluation_scripts` which are interactive and include descriptions of their working and how to correctly use them.
 If a script automatically produces outputs (i.e., the performance experiments) they will be stored in the folder `measurement_results` under their corresponding subdirectories.
 We clearly mark experiments that do *not* automatically produce outputs.
 Those experiments require access to the UART of the board through, e.g., `screen`, `minicom` or `puTTY` with a baudrate of 115200.

 - **(E1) `micro-benchmarks.sh` [ ~ 6 computer-hours ]**: Execute the *Micro-Benchmarking* experiments of the *Manager* to prove (**C1**), measuring how each component inside of the *Manager* takes to execute.
     - **Automatic Output**: *Yes.*
     - **Execution**: The measurement does not require user interaction.
     - **Results**: Upon execution, the user will be asked to select the hotpatch sizes to measure.
 They can choose between *RapidPatch & AutoPatch* (Section 6.1) or *Kintsugi* (Section 6.4).
 Measuring a single configuration takes approximately 100 seconds, hence why the script will stay at "*Reading UART output*" for a while.
 All results will be stored in `micro-benchmarks/manager` with raw measurements being stored in `measurements` and the resulting tables in `output`.
 The measurements in the table should be as close as possible to those claimed in (**C1**).
+See [experiments/performance/README.md](./experiments/performance/README.md) for more details on the expected results.

 - **(E2): `context-switch.sh` [ ~ 2 computer-minutes ]**: Execute the *Micro-Benchmarking* experiments of the *Guard & Applicator* focusing on the *Context-Switch* of the RTOS to prove (**C2**), demonstrating how much time Kintsugi adds to the context-switch of the RTOS.
     - **Automatic Output**: *Yes.*
     - **Execution**: The measurement does not require user interaction.
     - **Results**: All results will be stored in `micro-benchmarks/context-switch` with raw measurements being stored in `measurements` and the resulting tables in `output`.
 The measurements in the table should be as close as possible to those claimed in (**C2**).
+See [experiments/performance/README.md](./experiments/performance/README.md) for more details on the expected results.

 - **(E3): `scalability.sh` [ ~ 4 computer-hours ]**: Execute the *Hotpatching Scalability* experiments to prove (**C3**), measuring Kintsugi's performance when applying multiple consecutive hotpatches, demonstrating that it grows linearly in the number of hotpatches.
     - **Automatic Output**: *Yes.*
     - **Execution**: The measurement does not require user interaction.
     - **Results**: All results will be stored in `scalability` with raw measurements being stored in `measurements` and the resulting plot will be stored in `output`.
 The plot should show linear growth in the dimension of number of hotpatches and be as close as possible to the results claimed in (**C3**).
+See [experiments/performance/README.md](./experiments/performance/README.md) for more details on the expected results.

 - **(E4): `resource-utilization.sh` [ ~ 3 computer-hours ]**: Execute the *Resource Utilization* / *Memory Overhead* experiments to prove (**C4**), measuring the memory overhead introduced by Kintsugi under different parameter configurations of hotpatch counts and sizes.
     - **Automatic Output**: *Yes.*
     - **Execution**: The measurement does not require user interaction.
     - **Results**: All results will be stored in `resource-utilization` with raw measurements being stored in `measurements` and the resulting plot will be stored in `output`.
 The plot should show an increase in memory overhead in both dimensions and be as close as possible to the results claimed in (**C4**).
+See [experiments/performance/README.md](./experiments/performance/README.md) for more details on the expected results.

 - **(E5): `realworld-cves.sh` [ ~ 30 minutes total ]**: Perform the *Real-World Hotpatching* experiments to prove (**C5**), demonstrating that Kintsugi is capable in hotpatching real-world CVEs.
     - **Automatic Output**: *No.*